basestar/freemarker-doclet/README.md

 A [Doclet](https://en.wikipedia.org/wiki/Doclet) for using [FreeMarker](http://freemarker.org/) with [JavaDoc](https://en.wikipedia.org/wiki/Javadoc).
 It provides all data collected by JavaDoc in a [RootDoc](https://docs.oracle.com/javase/7/docs/jdk/api/javadoc/doclet/com/sun/javadoc/RootDoc.html) instance to a template whose output is directed to a file.

+**Note:** Forked to add Java 1.5 support on assumption that the original is no longer maintained.

 ## Usage

 This doclet accepts the following parameters: